emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Second step in Monte Carli simulation involves calculating probability distribution for each stochastic component in the problem.
+The Kolmogorov-Smirnov (K-S) test is used to decide if a sample comes from a population with a specific distribution.

+An attractive feature of this test is that the distribution of the K-S test statistic itself does not depend on the underlying cumulative distribution function being tested.
+Another advantage is that it is an exact test.

+In addition to these advantages, the K-S test has several important limitations.
+It only applies to continuous distributions.
+It tends to be more sensitive near the center of the distribution than at the tails.
+Perhaps the most serious limitation is that the distribution must be fully specified.

 We now build the simulation model.